wedesoft/www.wedesoft.de/_posts/2025-09-05-clojure-game.md

 * a Linux depot with the Linux executable and Uberjar including LWJGL's Linux native bindings
 * and a Windows depot with the Windows executable and an Uberjar including LWJGL's Windows native bindings

-When updating a depot, the Steam ContentBuilder command line tool creates and uploads a patch in order to preserve storage space.
+When updating a depot, the Steam ContentBuilder command line tool creates and uploads a patch in order to preserve storage space and bandwidth.

 ## Future work